bassignana/streamlit-kruscotto-demo/project-manager.md

    otherwise if the user will click outside of the page while the operation is still pending, the op will be canceled!!
 [] Casse modify does not work

-[] Nelle fatture ci sono campi che posso modificare ma non sono letti da nessuna parte
+[] RIUNIONE: visuallizzazione tab caricamento xml: tab, expander, cosi' []           metric sx grafico: cambiare titoli e metric []           fattura con alert

-[] RIUNIONE: visuallizzazione tab caricamento xml: tab, expander, cosi' []           metric sx grafico: cambiare titoli e metric
+[]           Toggle modifica dati e aggiornamento situazione []           Nelle fatture ci sono campi che posso modificare ma non sono letti da nessuna parte []           DNS

 [] columns in df visualization are not numeric and sort does not work correctly